natgluons/natgluons/README.md

 I'm passionate about data, technology, and development

-- 🔭 Currently exploring machine learning (GNNs) and diving into the world MLOps and Cloud Automation
+- 🔭 Currently exploring machine learning (GNNs) and diving into the world of MLOps and Cloud Automation
 - 🌱 I love learning about Data Science, Software Development, Geospatial Analysis, and many more
 - 👯 I'm looking to collaborate on some projects